spacesprotocol/explorer-indexer/README.md

 The indexer provides two main executables:

 ### Sync Service
-The primary service that indexes both Bitcoin and Spaces Protocol data:
+The primary service that indexes both bitcoin and spaces protocol data:
 ```bash
 ./sync
 ```

 Supports two sync modes:
 - **Full Sync**: Indexes from the genesis block (slower but complete)
-- **Fast Sync**: Starts from the Spaces Protocol activation block
+- **Fast Sync**: Starts from the spaces protocol activation block
   - Mainnet: Block 871222
   - Testnet4: Block 50000

 ### Backfill Service
-Used to populate historical Bitcoin blocks when using Fast Sync mode:
+Used to populate historical bitcoin blocks when using fast sync mode:
 ```bash
 ./backfill
 ```
-Note: Backfill only stores Bitcoin data, not Spaces Protocol data.
+Note: backfill only stores bitcoin data, not spaces protocol data.

 ### Configuration
 Configuration is handled through environment variables.
 Copy and modify the example configuration: